-Georges River Grammar offers a wide range of musical opportunities in performance and academic pursuits.
-We have a strong program which allows students to advance their musical skills both inside and outside of the classroom.
+Georges River Grammar offers a wide range of opportunities in performance.
+The School has a strong program which allows students to advance and develop their musical skills and talents, both inside and outside of the classroom.

 Music is flourishing at Georges River Grammar.
 Our focus is to motivate students to explore and create in a music rich environment.

-Inside the classroom the secondary students are encouraged to explore performance, composition and musicology in an environment where they are able to work together constructively and creatively to achieve expertise in their specialty areas.
-Primary students undertake tasks that revolve around listening, moving and creating to produce a variety of outcomes.
+Inside the classroom, Secondary students are encouraged to explore performance, composition and musicology in an environment where they are able to collaborate, create and develop critical thinking skills.
+Primary students undertake lessons that revolve around listening, moving, and creating music.

-These include Senior Band, Orchestra, Honour Choir, A Capella Group, Wind Ensemble, Brass Ensemble, Training Band, Primary Band, Primary Choir and Tuned Percussion.
-We also run a highly successful mentoring program whereby our Secondary band members mentor our Primary Band students.
-Primary musicians are able to develop positive peer relationships with senior school members which can assist the transition into Year 7.
+Our ensembles include Senior Band, Rock Bands, Chapel Band, String Orchestra, String Quartet, Orchestra, Honour Choir, A Capella Group, Wind Ensemble, Brass Ensemble, Training Band, Primary Band and Primary Choir.
+We also run a highly successful mentoring program whereby our Secondary students mentor our Primary students.
+Primary musicians develop positive peer relationships with senior school members which assists their transition into Year 7.

-The Secondary Variety Night featured a seamless wealth of talent.
+The Secondary Variety Night features a seamless wealth of talent.
 Our students provide enchanting performances with an edge of professionalism beyond their years.

-GRG has a substantial peripatetic program with 11 tutors involving up to 200 students K to 12.
-The program provides lessons in Voice, Oboe, Flute, Clarinet, Saxophone, Trumpet, Trombone, Tenor Horn, Euphonium, Violin, Cello, Drums, Percussion, Piano and Guitar.
+GRG has a substantial peripatetic program with 15 tutors involving up to 300 students across the School.
+The program provides lessons in Voice, Oboe, Flute, Clarinet, Saxophone, Trumpet, Trombone, Tenor Horn, Euphonium, Violin, Cello, Drums, Percussion, Piano, Bagpipes and Guitar.
 This program supports our performance ensembles providing as many musical options as possible for our students.

 HICES Music Camp

-HICES music camp continues to be a major highlight on our music calendar.
-This year 15 students successfully auditioned to attend the camp held at Stanwell Tops for a 4 day intensive workshop culminating in a brilliant performance at the Town Hall.
+HICES music camp continues to be a major highlight in GRG’s music calendar.
+Students audition to attend the camp, held at Stanwell Tops, for a 4-day intensive workshop culminating in a brilliant performance at Town Hall.

 Students engage in visible thinking routines every week, as well as exploring the human condition through the ‘Four Cs’ that are innate in Drama – Critical Reflection, Collaboration, Creativity and Communication.
 GRG students go further and add another two Cs: Challenge and Courage.

-The Drama students of GRG have certainly accepted that challenge and have been the practitioners of quality work through exploration and discovery.
-Students also gained a wealth of important life skills; quick-thinking, focus, working collaboratively in groups and reflection work.
-All year groups are able to enjoy live theatre experiences, which has been of enormous benefit for their stagecraft.
+The Drama students of GRG accept challenge and have been the practitioners of quality work through exploration and discovery.
+Students gaina wealth of important life skills; quick-thinking, focus, working collaboratively in groups and reflection work.
+All year groups can enjoy live theatre experiences, which has been of enormous benefit for their stagecraft.

-This is a night which showcases a collection of works the students from Years 8 – 12 prepare throughout the year.
-With pieces ranging from Ancient Greek theatre, to a few looking at the existential view of life, through to the close look at the effects of bullying; the audience is treated to a night of high energy, humour and pockets of madness.
+Drama Night showcases a collection of works the students from Years 8 – 12 prepare throughout the year.
+With pieces ranging from Ancient Greek theatre, to contemporary pieces that explore an existential view of life, the audience is treated to a night of high energy, humour and pockets of madness.
 Year 10 students organise the evening to enhance their production skills in a practical, purposeful manner.

-The weekly Primary classes incorporate a range of dance styles, focusing on commercial jazz, where they develop their technique and learn choreography.
-The Secondary groups participate in weekly classes studying the dance styles of lyrical, hip hop, jazz and musical theatre, where they also focus on technique and learning choreography.
+The weekly Primary Dance classes incorporate a range of dance styles, focusing on commercial jazz, where they develop their technique and learn choreography.
+The Secondary groups study the dance styles of lyrical, hip hop, jazz and musical theatre.